audriga/roundcube-jmap/README.md

 This plugin allows Roundcube to function as an address book sync server.
 It makes use of the JMAP for Contacts protocol for that.
 JMAP for Contacts is a successor to [CardDAV](https://www.rfc-editor.org/rfc/rfc6352).

-The plugin could be used as a modern replacement for the CardDAV endpoint (also CalDAV in a future version).

 ## Installation
 1. Run `make` to initialize the project for the default PHP version (8.1).
 Use other build targets (e.g. `make php56_mode` or `make php70_mode`) instead, in case you are using a different version.
 1. (optional) there are build targets that enable logging to graylog instead of a file, e.g. run `make graylog56_mode`